Foreign Policy Officer

 Skills and knowledge

-- an interest in, and knowledge of, political, economic, industrial, social and cultural aspects of New Zealand life
+- political, economic, industrial, social and cultural aspects of New Zealand life

-- knowledge of the politics and cultures of other countries
+- the politics and cultures of other countries

 Foreign policy officers: